McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   # If set to true, no index.html will be appended to prettyURLs; this will cause pages not
   # to be servable from the file system
   disableExplicitIndexURLs = false
+  # For external links you can define how they are opened in your browser; this setting will only be applied to the content area but not the shortcut menu
+  externalLinkTarget = "_blank"
 ```

 ## Serving your page from a subfolder